 Choose the health content that’s right for you, and get it delivered right in your inbox.

 Congratulations!
-Youre going to have a baby and youve made the decision to breastfeed.
+You're going to have a baby and you've made the decision to breastfeed.
 Breastfeeding is an amazing, natural way to nourish and bond with your little one.
 But what should you know ahead of time to be prepared for it?
-To find out, we turned to our own board-certified obstetrician and gynecologist, Jessica Auffant, MD, for answers.

 Developing a Milk Supply

-New mothers milk will generally come in in about two to five days after giving birth, explains Dr. Auffant.
-Newborn babies only require a few teaspoons per feeding before your milk comes in fully, so dont feel bad about not having a strong supply right away its perfectly natural.
+New mothers' milk will generally come in in about two to five days after giving birth.
+Since newborn babies only require a few teaspoons per feeding before your milk comes in fully, don't feel bad about not having a strong supply right away.
+It's perfectly natural.
 Your baby will have enough from your breasts in those first few days.

 A good diet and proper hydration are very important to building your milk supply, as well.
-While you were pregnant your baby required you to consume about an extra 200 calories a day for their development, explains Dr. Auffant, but once your baby has been born and youve developed a milk supply, your daily caloric requirements are even higher.
+While you were pregnant, your baby required you to consume about an extra 200 calories a day for their development.
+Once your baby has been born and you've developed a milk supply, your daily caloric requirements are even higher.
 Breastfeeding mothers generally require an extra 300 calories a day to keep up with milk production.

 Dealing with Discomfort

-Your breasts may become sore when your milk is coming in or while youre breastfeeding, says Dr. Auffant.
-I recommend using a warm to hot compress before feeding and a cool to cold compress afterward.
-You may also see a bit of blood in the milk from time to time while pumping, which is perfectly normal and nothing at all to worry about.
+It's common to experience soreness in your breasts while your milk is coming in or while you're breastfeeding.
+Using a warm to hot compress before feeding and a cool to cold compress afterward can help soothe the pain.
+A bit of blood in the milk from time to time while pumping is perfectly normal and nothing at all to worry about.

-Occasionally a mothers breast or breasts may become infected, which is called mastitis.
+Occasionally a mother's breast or breasts may become infected, called mastitis.
 This is a painful but common problem and clears up quickly with antibiotics prescribed by your doctor that are safe for breastfeeding mothers.
 The important thing to remember is to keep breastfeeding as it will help clear up the infection faster and poses no risk to your baby.
-Ibuprofen and warm compresses should keep you comfortable while it clears up, says Dr. Auffant.
+Ibuprofen and warm compresses should keep you comfortable while it clears up.

 Speak with a Specialist

-At Florida Hospital, if youve given birth, you can generally expect a lactation specialist to visit you within the first couple of hours after delivery.
-Were dedicated to providing you and your baby with the best possible care before and after birth and our lactation consultants are there to help you along the way, says Dr. Auffant.
+At AdventHealth, if you've given birth, you can generally expect a lactation specialist to visit you within the first couple of hours after delivery.
+Our care team is dedicated to providing you and your baby with the best possible care before and after birth.